chiraanth/njrat-analysis/report/README.md

 # 📄  njRAT Malware Analysis

 This is a summarized academic report documenting the complete malware analysis process for a sample njRAT binary.
-The full version was submitted for the CSCE 451/652 Final Project and is not included in this public repository for academic integrity reasons.

 ---